Palace of Castel Gandolfo

 The Papal Palace of Castel Gandolfo, or the Apostolic Palace of Castel Gandolfo from its Italian name Palazzo Apostolico di Castel Gandolfo, is a 135-acre (54.6-ha) complex of buildings in a garden setting in the city of Castel Gandolfo, Italy, including the principal 17th-century villa, an observatory and a farmhouse with 75 acres (30.4 ha) of farmland.
-The main structure, the Papal Palace, has been a museum since October 2016.
-It served for centuries as a summer residence and vacation retreat for the pope, the leader of the Catholic Church, and is afforded extraterritorial status as one of the properties of the Holy See.
+The main structure, the Papal Palace, has served for centuries as a summer residence and vacation retreat for the pope, the leader of the Catholic Church, and is afforded extraterritorial status as one of the properties of the Holy See, though the main Apostolic Palace building has served as a museum since October 2016.
 It overlooks Lake Albano.

 History

 The Vatican acquired the castle in 1596, in payment of a debt owed by the Savelli family.
 It dated from the 13th century.

 The gardens occupy the site of a residence of the Roman Emperor Domitian.
 The palace was designed by Swiss-Italian architect Carlo Maderno for Pope Urban VIII.
 Since then, about half of his successors have used the properties as a summer residence and vacation retreat, except for the years between 1870 and 1929 when the popes, in dispute with Italy over territorial claims, did not leave Vatican City.
 Pope Pius XI had the facilities modernized and began using the retreat again in 1934.
 In accordance with the Lateran Treaty of 1929, the palace and the adjoining Villa Barberini added to the complex by Pope Pius XI are extraterritorial properties of the Holy See.

 During World War II, an unknown number of Jewish refugees took shelter at the palace under the protection of the Holy See and many people used the site as a refuge from Allied bombing raids in 1944, though more than 500 people died in one such attack.

 Pope Pius XII died at the palace in 1958, as did Pope Paul VI in 1978.
 Pope John Paul II had a swimming pool built at the palace, which was criticized by some.
 Paparazzi used the opportunity to take photos of him.

 Pope Benedict XVI flew to the palace at the conclusion of his papacy on 28 February 2013, was joined by Pope Francis for lunch on 23 March, and returned to Vatican City on 2 May.
-Francis visited the property twice more, but has never stayed overnight.
+Francis visited the property twice more, but never stayed overnight.
 In June 2013, Francis announced he would not spend the summer in Castel Gandolfo as many of his predecessors had, but would lead the Angelus there on 14 July.
-In retirement, Benedict used it at Francis' invitation for a two-week vacation in 2015.
+In retirement, Benedict used it at Francis's invitation for a two-week vacation in 2015.